timfelle/PointCloudRegistration/Testing/README.md

 	> submit.sh TESTNAME1 [TESTNAME2 ...]

-This function will sort the files nescesary for testing into logfolders and submit the tests onto the LSF based system on the DTU HPC cluster.
-The defined tests are located in the folder called submit.
+This function will organise the files nescesary for testing into logfolders and submit the tests onto the LSF based system on the DTU HPC cluster.
+The defined tests are located in the folder called shell/ and LSF settings are defined by files in submit/.